Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2022, Beerwah had a median income among taxpayers of $47,203.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2022, Beerwah SA2 had a median income among taxpayers of $47,203.
 The average income stood at $57,424.
-This was lower than the national average of $50,780 and compared to Rest of Qld's levels of $64,844.
+This is lower than the national average and compares to levels of $50,780 and $64,844 across Rest of Qld respectively.
 Based on Wage Price Index growth of 13.99% since financial year ended June 2022, current estimates would be approximately $53,807 (median) and $65,458 (average) as of September 2025.
-From the Census conducted in August 2021, household, family and personal incomes all ranked modestly in Beerwah, between the 26th and 38th percentiles.
-Income analysis revealed that 34.0% of the population (3,362 individuals) fell within the $1,500 - $2,999 income range, similar to the region where 31.7% occupied this bracket.
-Housing affordability pressures were severe, with only 82.9% of income remaining after housing costs, ranking at the 37th percentile.
+From the Census conducted in August 2021, household, family and personal incomes all rank modestly in Beerwah, between the 26th and 37th percentiles.
+Income analysis reveals that 34.0% of the population (3,362 individuals) fall within the $1,500 - $2,999 income range, mirroring the region where 31.7% occupy this bracket.
+Housing affordability pressures are severe in Beerwah, with only 82.9% of income remaining after housing costs, ranking at the 37th percentile.

 Frequently Asked Questions - Income